munckymagik/knr_table_lookup_example/README.md

 # C Table Lookup Example

-A "for fun" only example based on the "table lookup" example from page 143 of the K&R "The C Programming Language" book, 2nd edition.
+An implementation based on the "table lookup" example from page 143 of the K&R "The C Programming Language" book, 2nd edition.

 Includes enhancements to make it easier to test and check for memory leaks.